JanDotNet/ThinkSharp.FeatureTour/README.md

 ## FeatureTour - a WPF touring component

 FeatureTour is a component for creating interactive tours for WPF applications.
-This repository contains a demo application that shows how to use it.
+This repository contains a demo application that shows how to use and style it.

 ![Demo Application](http://images.thinksharp.de/web/FeatureTour.Demo.png)